blainehansen/monads/README.md

 printDollarMaybes(Some(4.3), None, Some(9)) === None
 ```

-To use the macros, follow the directions to set up your project with [`macro-ts`](https://github.com/blainehansen/macro-ts), and then import and use the macros:
+To use the macros, follow the directions to set up your project with [`macro-ts`](https://github.com/blainehansen/macro-ts), and then import and include the macros:

 ```ts
 import { ok, some } from '@blainehansen/monads'